Robbie Vincent: BBC Radio London Saturday show

 The Robbie Vincent Show acquired a cult following when it was broadcast by Radio London on Saturdays from 1976.
 The show was broadcast in mono on the station's FM frequency of 94.9 MHz as well as being on MW (medium wave) frequency where it was allocated on 1457 kHz (206 metres) from Brookman's Park.

 Many fans made pirate cassette tape recordings, normally from the FM transmissions as MW broadcasts were of poor quality, of the show which was on air from 11:30am to 2pm.
 He played imports, promos, new releases and the soul anthems that were filling dance-floors at cutting-edge underground clubs such as Flick's in Dartford and The Gold Mine on Canvey Island.
-For many, Vincent's radio show was the first source for essential listening – resulting in jazz-funk and soul DJs and fans rushing to specialist shops for a copy of that all-important hot 12-inch vinyl single or album.
+For many, Vincent's radio show was the first source for essential listening – resulting in jazz-funk and soul DJs and fans going to specialist shops for a copy of an all-important 12-inch vinyl single or album.
 Vincent would play a selection of UK and US imports, thus strengthening the sales and reach of the music both in London and further afield.

 The show's cult status was such that many fans would travel to locations where even the weakest signal of BBC Radio London could be received – these locations included High Wycombe, Marlow, Luton, Dunstable and even as far north as Northamptonshire.
 Remarkably, the signal also reached 120 miles west of London to Bath where one avid listener had set up a huge FM aerial connected to a Hi-Fi tuner and would record the shows on cassette.
-In the days long before the internet this was regarded as a quite an achievement.
 The recorded shows were often used as a buying guide to obtain the latest music in the specialist London import shops such as Bluebird Records and Groove Records among others.

 In 1983 the Saturday show started to include a Fusion Jazz 40 (which often would mirror the Fusion Few Chart in Blues and Soul magazine).
 Many import 12-inch singles and albums would not have been officially released in the UK without Robbie Vincent's support.
 Some of these included tracks by Maze (feat.
 Frankie Beverly), Brass Construction, Tania Maria, Earl Klugh and Alfie Silas.
 The first official playing of Lionel Richie's All Night Long was by Vincent on his Saturday show in autumn 1983 as a promo, well ahead of Richie's album Can't Slow Down.